samer--/prolog/cclab/prolog/cctab/README.md

 One consequences of this is that state changes (ie updates to the memo tables) need to be protected from backtracking, in some sort of non-backtrackable state keeper.
-Rather than going straight for unfettered use of the recorded database or nb_setval/nb_getval, I've tried to 'sanitise' the non-backtrackable state as a control effect implemented using delimited continuation, such that the statefulness is confined to a limited context and looks pure and declarative from the outside.
+Rather than going straight for unfettered use of the recorded database or `nb_setval`/`nb_getval`, I've tried to 'sanitise' the non-backtrackable state as a control effect implemented using delimited continuation, such that the statefulness is confined to a limited context and looks pure and declarative from the outside.
-This is done using run_nb_state/3, which provides access to the initial and final states, and uses nb_setval etc under the covers.
+This is done using `run_nb_state/3`, which provides access to the initial and final states, and uses `nb_setval` etc under the covers.

 The various implementations here vary along several dimensions, for example, the data structure used to store found solutions for a tabled goal, the form in which